sonali091023/90DaysOfDevOps/2026/day-14/day-14-networking.md

 Pick one target service/host (e.g., google.com, your lab server, or a local service) and stick to it for ping/traceroute/curl where possible.

+**3. Write one line: is it reachable?
+If not, what’s the next check? (e.g., service status, firewall).**

 **Mini Task: Port Probe & Interpret**

+-->The port is not reachable (Connection refused).
+Next, I would check whether the service is running (systemctl status ssh), verify it is listening on port 22 (ss -tulpn | grep :22), and then check the firewall if needed.

 1. Identify a Listening Port: ss -tulpn (e.g., Here, SSH is listening on port 22.
 OR a local web app)